brookshelley/brookshelley.github.com/_drafts/2019-11-28-2019-iPhone-homescreen.md

 **1Password**—All my passwords live here, and are super long and complex.
 Similar to Things, I don't think I could work the same way without 1Password.

+## Wrap-up

+Last year I suggested my list of apps might not shift much, but five of my major home screen apps changed due to updates and simplicity.
+I'm happy this year with the apps that I use and due to my requirements of quality Apple Watch, Mac, and iPadOS cross-platform functionality the bar is really high for other apps to knock these off of my phone.
+I'm very excited about iOS 14, especially with news that it might be more stable than the particularly rough iOS 13 release.
+Perhaps Apple will give more features to devs that unlock unimagined new functionality.
+We'll find out in 6 months.